AAnirudh07/Deepreach-2D-System/deepreach_paper_analysis.md

 - More broadly, this results in jerky behavior which makes the safety control less reliable in practice if the system's true dynamics deviate slightly from the modeled ones.

 To address this:
 - One approach is to balance when and how strongly safety should be enforced.
-An area I have come across that does this is Control Barrier Function [[7]](#references) when combined with HJ-Reachability[[8]](#references).
+An area I have come across that does this is Control Barrier Function [[7]](#references) when combined with HJ reachability[[8]](#references).
 This could be integrated into DeepReach's loss function.
 Furthermore, the coefficient $\gamma$ could be parameterized, allowing the system to adapt to its current confidence in the environment in real time e.g. using a high $\gamma$ in low-confidence environments.
 - Reachability constraints could be introduced directly into other learning frameworks (e.g., reinforcement learning).
 For instance, policy gradient or actor-critic methods could learn a control policy $π_θ(x, t)$ while including the HJI PDE as a constraint or regularization term.

 **Recovery from Unsafe States**

+While not a direct limitation of DeepReach, standard HJ reachability tends to define conservative boundary conditions (e.g. 5 mile safety radius for aircraft) and assumes worst-case disturbances.
+This leaves little room for exploring recovery strategies once a system enters an unsafe state.

+I came across Control Lyapunov Functions[[9]](#references) which could help with this.
+It may be worth investigating whether similar effects exist in HJ reachability, and whether CLF-based recovery objectives could be integrated into DeepReach’s training loss.
+This could also support softer safety guarantees.

 ### Efficiency